Naterra/Phonebook-MERN/README.md

 <pre>
 <code>npm run dev
 </code></pre>
-Your App will be automatically onened at localhost:3000
+Your App will be automatically opened at localhost:3000

 ## Deployment